-The granddaddy of all heirlooms -- Brandywine is usually to blame for getting into growing heirlooms.
+The granddaddy of all heirlooms, Brandywine tomatoes are a wonderful choice for newer gardeners.
 The pink flesh and skin of Brandywine have great flavor, and the sprawling, indeterminate plants produce reliably from late summer until the first frost.
 The fruits are large, often up to a pound or more.

 These beautiful tomatoes are red, but turn purplish-brown at the shoulders when ripe.
-The flavor is complex, slightly smoky -- perfect eaten as-is or sliced into a salad.
-Some years, this seems to produce earlier than others, but it traditionally produces very well from late July through to frost.
+The flavor is complex and slightly smoky—perfect eaten as-is or sliced into a salad.
+It's hard to predict exactly when this variety will produce, but it traditionally produces very well from late July through to frost.

 This variety is another gorgeous stripey tomato.
-The yellow and red streaks are quite striking, and the fruits are huge -- often two pounds and sometimes even larger than that.
+The yellow and red streaks are quite striking, and the fruits are huge—often two pounds and sometimes even larger than that.
 'Hillbilly' is another American heirloom, hailing from West Virginia.
-Indeterminate, harvest about 85 days after planting.
+Expect to harvest hillbillies about 85 days after planting.

 If you are a fan of yellow tomatoes, you really should give Hugh's a try.
 These beefsteak tomatoes have great, robust tomato flavor.
 The skin is tender and delicate, which is why you'll never find this variety in the grocery store.
 Hugh's produces a harvest about 85 days after planting.
 It is indeterminate.